Seoirse Ó Dochartaigh: Art

-As a painter, Ó Dochartaigh has established himself, since 1993, as an artist whose vision is firmly rooted in the microcosm of the landscape of County Donegal in the north-west of Ireland.
-He is attracted by the local landscape and its flora: his paintings are replete with heather, fern, gorse, blackthorn blossom, bog cotton, in a multi-coloured abstracted form.
+As a painter, Ó Dochartaigh had established himself, since 1993, as an artist whose vision was firmly rooted in the microcosm of the landscape of County Donegal in the north-west of Ireland.
+He was attracted by the local landscape and its flora: his paintings are replete with heather, fern, gorse, blackthorn blossom, bog cotton, in a multi-coloured abstracted form.

 His first major solo exhibition was called "Oíche go Maidin" ("Dusk till Dawn") and took place in the Duke Gallery, Dublin, in September and October 1993.
 The 24 paintings exhibited on this occasion took their inspiration from traditional songs from the Donegal region which had "provided him with a wealth of naturalistic imagery".
 Another major exhibition was at the Schubertkirche Vienna in 1996.
 Subsequently, this led to an online exhibition on the Franz Schubert related motif of "Die schöne Müllerin", in which Ó Dochartaigh is represented.
 An appraisal of his artwork, published in 2000, assessed his paintings in the context of other Irish artist like Louis le Brocquy, Brian Bourke, and Seán McSweeney.
 The 2008 Maynooth Year Book devotes the book-cover and an entire chapter to his paintings, with seven reproductions and a lengthy appraisal.
-A 2008 exhibition at Fort Dunree, County Donegal, is his artistic response to the Ten New Songs album by Leonard Cohen, expressing his belief "that feelings can be transcribed into colours to reveal the human condition".
+A 2008 exhibition at Fort Dunree, County Donegal, was his artistic response to the Ten New Songs album by Leonard Cohen, expressing his belief "that feelings can be transcribed into colours to reveal the human condition".

 Writing

-In recent years Ó Dochartaigh was also active as a writer on clan history and local history as well as authoring a substantial volume on recordings of Irish classical music that is envisaged as a listener's guide.
+In later years, Ó Dochartaigh was also active as a writer on clan history and local history, as well as authoring a substantial volume on recordings of Irish classical music that was envisaged as a listener's guide.

 Books on clan history include his own family (The Seven Races of Inishowen O'Doherty, 2008), two volumes of The Great Marriage Book of Inishowen (2021, 2022), and Gleann Daoile (2023).
 Related themes are the history of local names and of place names, with several books of this kind published since 2014.

 His book Sunlight and Shadow.
-A Listener's Guide to Irish Classical Music (2016) reveals Ó Dochartaigh’s decades-long interest in Irish art music of the past and present, which he collected in various formats including LPs, MCs, and CDs, in addition to numerous recordings on reel tapes that he made from radio broadcasts.
+A Listener's Guide to Irish Classical Music (2016) revealed Ó Dochartaigh’s decades-long interest in Irish art music of the past and present, which he collected in various formats including LPs, MCs, and CDs, in addition to numerous recordings on reel tapes that he made from radio broadcasts.
 The book contains listings and descriptions of commercial recordings since the 1950s.
 Apart from depictions of the recordings' covers, the book is illustrated throughout with his own paintings, the "wealth of illustrations and fascinating information making for absorbing reading, viewing and listening".